deanturpin/superdean.com/complete.md

 ### Notes

-Whilst on paper this is a simple build, the case clamps are particularly fiddly and need to be fitted with the movement in the case (unlike a vintage Omega 601, for instance, which can be swung out of the way.)
+Whilst on paper this is a simple build, the case clamps are particularly fiddly and need to be fitted with the movement in the case (unlike a vintage Omega 601, for instance, which can be swung out of the way).
 With the movement in the case, really get in with the loupe to understand where the lip of the case is; you can press the movement gently into the case to make a little space for the clamp.
 And with a bit of luck you'll get the screw in.

 Once the balance is spinning, tighten the clamps and make sure it doesn't stop with pressure from compressing the dial.